stefanvaduva/Code-Railway/README.md

 (English is not my native language, so please excuse the grammar for now)

-Although is using Duplo tracks, trains and bricks, this goes way beyond what LEGO's "Coding Express" is doing and it's not limited to LEGO products.
+Although this is using Duplo tracks, trains and bricks, it goes way beyond what LEGO's "Coding Express" is doing and it's not limited to LEGO products.

 * The tracks are the program flow.
 You can use tracks and switches to form control structures (if-then, if-then-else, while, do-while, for).